carolyn-hanrahan/Ecological_Genomics/PopGenomics/PopulationGenomics_Notebook.md

 - We ran the mapping.sh file over the weekend for our red spruce populations.
 - Visualize sequence alignment files (*.sam) from our mapping
 - Process the files to binary and started running `bam_stats.sh` as well as `process_bam.sh`
+- Talked to Nicole about paper selection for class